ompc

 Example file: ompc_narginout.py

 This example shows that Python allows emulation of the nargin/nargout variables.
 It also shows how values can be assigned to a function call.
-The following function is used for testing
+The following function is used for the demonstration:

 def a(b=None,c=None):